 Silver Sheet for Decorating.

-In a small vessel boil water and add 100 gms of almonds peel the skin and cut into small pieces.
+Method: In a small vessel boil water and add 100 gms of almonds peel the skin and cut into small pieces.
 In a heavy bottom microwave pan melt butter for a minute then add all the other ingredients listed above and stir briskly.
 Microwave for 10 mins (Stir in between) until you get slightly brown granules of mawa.
 Stir again and microwave for just 2 minutes.
 Remove and let it cool.
 Make tiny pieces of Kaju and peeled Almonds.
 Mix it with the mawa mixture and then make cylindrical rolls out of this mixture.
 Keep aside.

 Take flour bread from cut the sides of the bread and then place it on a plate sprinkle few drops of milk and place the mawa mixture inside the soft bread.
 Roll the bread in such a manner that the mawa mixture inside should be intact.
 There should not be any holes while rolling the bread.
 Keep aside.
 In a vessel take 2 cups of sugar and 1 cup water let it boil till you get 1 thread consistency.
 Put off the flame and let it cool.